-If there are any significant findings arising from our interim work we will present these to the relevant Audit Committee.
+There were no significant findings arising from our interim work that we would like to draw the Audit Committee's attention to.

-Our audit approach - substantive procedures
+Section three Our audit approach - substantive procedures

 During July to August 2015 we will be on site for our substantive work.